nickjillings/loudness/README.md

 This project is still in heavy development so is not stable.
 I am also now only supporting Python 3.5+.
 Please register an issue at:
 [https://github.com/deeuu/loudness/issues](https://github.com/deeuu/loudness/issues)

+If you have CUDA issues, raise them at [https://github.com/nickjillings/loudness/issues](https://github.com/nickjillings/loudness/issues)

 ## Acknowledgments